How Tired Truck Drivers Cause Accidents

 Our Houston personal injury attorneys have over 45 years of legal experience handling truck accident claims.
 Our founding attorney Brian White is Board Certified in personal injury trial law.
 We know how to hold trucking companies responsible for your injuries, and we strive to give you the personalized legal services you deserve after your injury.

-When you hire Attorney Brian White & Associates, P.C., you can expect us to:
+When you hire Attorney Brian White Personal Injury Lawyers, you can expect us to:

 We are here for you when you need trusted, skilled legal services.
 Call us now to schedule your free case review with one of our truck accident attorneys in Houston, TX.